 7 tips: This is how you stand out amongst your competitors

 To get more participants, it is important to stand out, rather than to fit in.
-If you want to fill your courses with participants, you have to differentiate yourself from your competition.
+If you want to fill your training with participants, you have to differentiate yourself from your competition.
 You need to make it clear to potential participants that you are the only choice for them.

 How do you go from being one of many fish in the sea to being the fish that everyone wants?
 This can be a difficult, but not an impossible, task.
 In this article we will give you 7 tips on how to excel among your competitors and thus, get more participants.